SrWither/OpenSpeedRun/README.md

 openspeedrun-cli split
 ```
 This enables full control (start, pause, reset, split) without relying on the GUI, ensuring compatibility and flexibility in any environment.

+## Hotkeys

+On Windows, OpenSpeedRun supports customizable hotkeys.
+You can assign your own keys for actions like start, split, reset, and more through the configuration window.

 ## Screenshot